AndrewJBateman/angular-pwa-game/README.md

 ## :floppy_disk: Setup

 * Install dependencies then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app does automatically reload if you change any of the source files.
+The app does automatically reload if you change any of the source files
-* Run `ng build` to create the build file.
+* Run `ng build` to create the build file
+* Run `firebase use --add` to link this app to firebase project already created, then `firebase deploy` to deploy app
 * See the app on the web at [https://angular-pwa-tictactoe.firebaseapp.com/](https://angular-pwa-tictactoe.firebaseapp.com/)

 ## :computer: Code Examples